7 myths about menopause

 It is also common to confuse a change or worsening in PMS symptoms with menopause or perimenopause.
-PMS supplements such as PMS Hero can help relieve worsening PMS symptoms including mood swings, irregular periods, breast tenderness and fatigue.
+60% of women going through perimenopause experience PMS symptoms.
+PMS supplements such as PMS Hero® can help relieve worsening PMS symptoms including mood swings, irregular periods, breast tenderness and fatigue.

 5. You will have mood swings

 It's not easy mentally to be approaching or going through the menopause.
 In addition, hormones can play havoc with moods and the changes that are occurring can themselves cause more stress and confusion, especially if it is unexpected.

 You may enjoy '5 foods to improve your mood'.

 However some women sail through the menopause mentally and physically, and although it is not just a state of mind (think about how hormones cause PMS!), there are things you can do to help you transition through menopause and alleviate mood swings.

 Menopause supplements can be of real benefit, so too can HRT, but there are other options including counselling, cognitive behavioural therapy (CBT) for menopause, meditation and yoga.

 Isoflavones and B Vitamins are some menopause supplements that can help with moods and anxiety.
 Magnesium supplements are also great for perimenopause symptoms because Magnesium helps to balance hormones and moods.
 The majority of women do not consume enough Magnesium so it is common to enter perimenopause with a deficiency in magnesium, making symptoms much worse than they need to be.